by Paul R. Spitzzeri

 He was the son of a Revolutionary War hero and two-time governor of New Hampshire, so Franklin Pierce (1804-1869) was destined for a political career, though he studied law at Bowdoin College and began a practice before securing election at 24 to the state legislature and becoming speaker two years later.

 A Democrat who was very loyal to Andrew Jackson, Pierce was elected to the House of Representatives at age 29, serving two terms before moving up to a single term in the Senate, concluding his service there in 1842.
-Handsome and likable, Pierce was also a practical politician, urging extreme caution on slavery though from the Northeast, though he returned to New Hampshire and the law after his stint in the Senate.
+Handsome and likable, Pierce was also a practical politician, urging extreme caution on slavery though he was from the Northeast.
+After his stint in the Senate, he returned to New Hampshire and to law.

 Enlisting in the Army and serving as an officer during the Mexican-American War, he wielded influence among Democrats in New Hampshire without holding office, but that changed when his long-shot candidacy for the Democratic nomination for president in 1852 brought the dark-horse Pierce victory at the party’s national convention.
 Divisiveness among the Whig Party and its candidate General Winfield Scott, a hero of the war, led to Pierce winning narrowly and becoming president.